lutimoth/DataSci-Projects-and-KaggleComps/Data Science Projects/ALGS Visualization/README.md

 </p>

 To collect the data efficiently, I started by breaking down the overall structure of the ALGS tournament then took a methodical approach to collecting the data.
 This leads us to the process of data scraping.

 ## Data Scraping Process
 I built out the scraper initially using BeautifulSoup as a means of understanding the overall structure of the website.
 This was followed by utilizing Pandas's built-in `read_html` function in order to more efficiently gather tables.

-I wrote custom functions which would grab all the tables from the Liquidpedia website and convert them to Pandas dataframes before saving them to a csv file.
+Pandas' `read_html` creates a list of *all* tables in the given URL.
+I then found which items in that list were relevant.
+Since some pages contained multiple tables, I would have to iterate through these tables.
+Since the process was so repetitive, I wrote a custom function that would capture most cases and greatly speed up the process of collection.
+There were some exceptions such as the "finals" having only one table.

+I took this list of tables and converted them to dataframes and then saved them in CSV files.
+Thanks to my function, I was able to iterate by region and by round in other to gather data quickly.
+I found a few notable exceptions in some regions where the table numbers were slightly different.
+I adapted to those and manually collected the few exceptions.

+I'll briefly mention one example with the Preseason Qualifier as the other processes were similar.
+I was able to iterate by each region, then by each preseason qualifier round (there were 4), then collect the data for each preseason qualifier round (usually 4-6 rounds), and collect the data for each lobby in that round (up to 32 lobbies ending with 1 lobby for the final).

 ## Data Cleaning Process
 I cleaned the tables by remove extraneous columns and renaming column titles so that the tables can be grouped together more easily.